adarshraj93/Self-Driving-Car-Engineer/P1-Find-Lane-Lines/README.md

 The vidoes are in my repo if you want to take look

 ## Shortcomings
-1. Since i converet the image to grayscale, the effect of the environment was not considered.
+1. Since the image is converted to grayscale, the effect of the environment was not considered.
 This includes lights and shadows.
 Hence the pipeline worked efficiently for the two test videos and failed for the challenge video
 2. The top and end coordinates of the lane lines were explicilty defined.
 This worked fine for minimaL change in steering angle, but this could be inefficient during hard steering manuvers such as lane changes and right/left turns.
 This could be seen in the challenge video as well

 ## Possible Improvements
 1. Alternative for grayscale conversion to include enevironments effects.
-2. Smoothen the lane line transition from one frame to the next by avaeraging the slopes for the identifies lane lines.
+2. Smoothen the lane line transition from one frame to the next by avaeraging the slopes for the identified lines.
 3. Machine learning can be used to make the pipeline for robust